 Our common stock is listed on The Nasdaq Capital Market under the symbol "YTEN."
-On December 6, 2017, the last reported sale price for our common stock was \$1.98 per share.
-The price of our common stock on The Nasdaq Capital Market during recent periods will only be one of many factors in determining the public offering price.
-Other factors to be considered include our history, our prospects, the industry in which we operate, the previous experience of our executive officers and the general condition of the securities markets at the time of this offering.
-All numbers of the securities being offered included in this prospectus are based on an assumed public offering price per Class A unit of \$1.98, the last sale price for our common stock on December 6, 2017.
+On October 8, 2019, the last reported sale price for our common stock was \$0.6199 per share.
+All share and warrant numbers of the securities being offered included in this prospectus are based on an assumed public offering price per share of \$0.61 and an assumed conversion price of \$0.61 per share.
+The recent market price used throughout this prospectus may not be indicative of the final offering price.
+The final public offering price will be determined through negotiation between us and the underwriter based upon a number of factors, including our history and our prospects, the industry in which we operate, our past and a present operating results, the previous experience of our executive officers and the general condition of the securities markets at the time of this offering.
 We do not intend to apply for listing of the warrants offered hereby or the shares of Series A Preferred Stock on any securities exchange or trading system.